zombiemaker/learning-path-full-stack-cloud-native-software-developer/README.md

 This document is NOT a tutorial.

-It is an outline and sequence of topics that a person who want to become a proficient designer-builder-operator of cloud native digital business application systems.
+It is an outline and sequence of topics that a person who wants to become a proficient designer-builder-operator of cloud native digital business application systems.
+It is intended to give a path for self-motivated learners to gain an understanding of the space.

 For each topic, there is a collection of links to educational content that the learner can consume to gain knowledge and skills about that topic.